-In 2012-2013 Moran Township School District joined as part of a consortium to purchase a new financial software system that will be used by all districts in the EUPISD.
-The amount paid to the ISD for this purchase was \$14,008 and will cover any district financial obligation for the program for the next four years.
-The total amount paid to the ISD for all other services totaled \$24,088.
+Moran Township School District joined as part of a consortium to purchase a new financial software system that will be used by all districts in the EUPISD.
+The amount paid to the ISD for this purchase was \$14,008 in fiscal year 2013 and will cover any district financial obligation for the program for the next four years.